SPK1997/CPURaytracer/README.md

 Limitation
 Right now, all of this happens on the main thread — and since every pixel may involve multiple recursive rays, the UI can freeze.
 Using Web Workers to offload this heavy computation can make rendering much smoother and faster.

 ---

-## Project Structure

-### CPURaytracer/EventsManager.js

-Handles adding and removing event listeners to the DOM.

-### CPURaytracer/CanvasManager.js

-Responsible for creating, updating, and destroying the canvas element used for rendering.

-### CPURaytracer/RaytracingManager.js

-Core ray tracing logic:

-- Generates rays
-- Computes intersections
-- Handles rendering flow

-### CPURaytracer/mathServices.js

-Contains vector algebra and geometry utilities used by the ray tracer, such as:

-- Vector operations
-- Dot product, subtraction, normalization
-- Ray-sphere intersection calculations

----

-## Entry Point Files

-### index.html

-The main HTML file that bootstraps the app and mounts the canvas.

-### index.css

-Styling for the web interface.

-### index.js

-Main JavaScript entry point:

-- Initializes managers
-- Starts the render loop
-- Connects DOM with the raytracer engine

----

-## Getting Started

-To run the raytracer locally:

-1. Clone this repository
-2. Open `index.html` in any modern browser
-3. Watch the pixel-by-pixel ray tracing in action

----